Master of Commerce

 Learning and teaching

-RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
-In addition, you will have access to online and digital resources such as lecture notes, assessment tools, discussion boards and podcasts.
+RMIT offers a variety of learning and teaching approaches including seminars, workshops, presentations, group discussions, simulations, placement and practical project work.
+In addition, you will have access to online and digital resources.

 Classes may be held during the evenings, or as full day or weekend sessions at the Melbourne City campus.
 The exact format varies from subject to subject.
 You may also be required to undertake solo or group work, and independent study and project work outside of teaching periods.